Shamsīyah: Conversion to Christianity

-Though the Shamsīyah, or adherents of similar beliefs, had previously been numerous in the northern lands around the Tigris river, they were by the 17th century mainly confined to Mardin.
+The Shamsīyah, or adherents of similar beliefs, were once numerous in the northern lands around the Tigris river, worshipping in temples throughout a region largely corresponding to the Ottoman Diyarbekir vilayet.
+By the 17th century, the group was largely confined to Mardin.
 They had a separate cemetery and their own quarters in the city.
+The enclosed Shamsīyah neighborhood in Mardin, referred to as Shemsiyye, was located on the southern perimeter of Mardin.
+This neighborhood corresponds to Mardin's modern-day neighborhood of Babussor/Savurkapı.
 The Shamsīyah apparently congregated in a temple located in the vicinity of the city gate, remnants of which survived until recent times.

 Since the Shamsīyah were few in number, they long remained largely unnoticed to the outside world.
 They first came to the attention of the government of the Ottoman Empire when Sultan Murad IV (r.
 1623–1640) passed through Mardin on his way back following the 1638 capture of Baghdad.
 The sultan noted that Mardin was home to about hundred families of sun-worshippers, based on tax records about four hundred people.
-Under Islamic law, followers of religions not among those of the People of the Book (Islam, Christianity, Judaism and Sabians) are condemned to choose conversion, exile or death.
+Under Islamic law, depending on the school of thought in Sunni Islam followers of religions not among those of the People of the Book (Islam, Christianity, Judaism and Sabians) are condemned to choose conversion, exile or death msinly in the Hanbali madhab.
 Since the Shamsīyah freely admitted to the sultan that they were not People by the Book, Murad ordered them all to be executed.
 The Syriac Orthodox patriarch, Ignatius Hidayat Allah, however took pity on them and agreed to baptize the Shamsīyah to safeguard them from execution and persecution.
 Although they were from that point on considered to be Christians and outwardly conformed to Syriac Orthodox beliefs and practices, they kept their old name and continued some of their own pre-Christian traditions.
+The conversion may have been entirely nominal, with many continuing to entirely cling to their old practices, albeit in secret.

 Many Shamsīyah who did not wish to convert reportedly also fled to Iran or other settlements in the surrounding Tur Abdin region.
 According to the missionary Giuseppe Campanile, writing in 1818, the Shamsīyah converted only for protection and abandoned all Christian practices after Murad left the city, only actually adopting them in 1763 under pressure from the Syriac Orthodox and bribed government officials.
+Campanile reported that the entire Shamsīyah community lived in dire poverty.